carlywilk/capstone/README.md

 ## Insights and Lessons Learned
+- While creating the knex call on my server side to select service by type was simple, implementing a filter function for services offered on the list view page was much more difficult than anticipated.
+A larger period of time needs to be dedicated to coding this utility.
+- The Google Maps API documentation, while thorough, is extremely complicated and confusing.
+Much more time is needed in order to implement the map utility with customizations, including custom markers, info windows, and more.

 ## Next Steps and Future Directions
+- Continuous addition of resources to the database to make it as comprehensive as possible.

-- Further design features on the map to make it more user friendly, including different pin styles or colors
+- Further design features on the map to make it more user friendly, including different pin styles or colors.
+- Add a filter function on the list view page for the user to only view resources that offer the specific service they are looking for.
+- Ideally, this app would be extended past the City of Toronto, into the GTA and beyond in order to be a hub for users in multiple towns and cities.
+The addition of a user component to the site, where users can submit their resource recommendations and feedback, would make the compilation of simpler to handle on the admin of the app.